 From you: We collect personal data from you when you:

-digital forms completed via our website, mobile application or online surveys; and
+- digital forms completed via our website, mobile application or online surveys;

 Other Sources: We obtain personal data from other sources.
 Those sources include: